KaynUZI/WD-KaynUzi-FinalProject/readme.md

     <img src="./assets/img/Front page logo.png" alt="Logo" width="130" height="130">
   </a>
 <!-- TODO: Change Title to the name of the title of your Project -->
-  <h3 align="center">Seatwork 4</h3>
+  <h3 align="center">Final Project</h3>
 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-This project showcases distinct design layouts for different features using pure HTML and CSS.
-The website includes multiple pages for demonstration and emphasizes layout design.
-The website is structured, deployed, and the README file is updated accordingly.
+This project involves creating a personal portfolio website to showcase your design and web development skills.
+The website will feature at least five unique pages, each demonstrating distinct layouts and styles.
+Key components include resume-like information, a project showcase with descriptions and repository links, and an engaging overview of the site's purpose.
+Utilizing HTML, CSS, JavaScript, and libraries like Font Awesome, Google Fonts, and Bootstrap, you'll design a visually appealing and functional site.
+The project also requires deployment using GitHub Actions, comprehensive code submission, and a detailed README file with WakaTime integration for tracking coding activity.
 </div>

 <br />